If you’re planning to travel to the US for business, you will want to avoid any issues with gaining entry into the country.

-US border officials have extensive discretionary powers to question travellers and refuse entry where they are not satisfied that travellers’ plans or intentions comply with immigration rules.
-This makes it vital for travelers to have the correct permission for the type of business activity they intend to carry out while in the US.
+US border officials have extensive discretionary powers to question travelers and refuse entry where they are not satisfied that travelers’ plans or intentions comply with immigration rules.
+This makes it vital to have the correct permission for the type of business activity you intend to carry out while in the US.

 We take a brief look at some of the more common USA business travel visa options, but it’s important, given what is at stake professionally, to take advice on your circumstances.